 Links: L4 Lab website

 The L4 Lab’s research is centered on answering this question: How do people learn words and the concepts associated with those words?
 The answers to this question are fundamental to our understanding of language development and disorders of language and learning.
-My lab approaches this larger question from three angles: 1) word learning (learning the names of things), 2) concept learning (learning the meanings of the words), and 3) clarifying how learning manifests in people who are bilingual.
-My research often integrates these three components, and is extending findings from our lab into clinically-driven research.
+We examine the cognitive underpinnings of language learning (e.g., working memory), investigate how we can apply principles of statistical learning to word learning treatments, and explore learning in different populations including bilingual learners, late talkers, children with developmental language disorder, and dyslexia.
+We are interested in extending findings from our lab into clinically-driven research and in partnering with the community to engage in implementation science.

 Director: Aneta Kielar, PhD